Porting Your Mortgage

 Can you borrow more money?

-It will also be a good idea if you try to overlap the two mortgage deals.
-It will mean that you can look for a new deal for the whole amount without having to pay an early repayment charge.
+You can also overlap the two mortgage deals.
+You can look for a new deal for the whole amount without having to pay an early repayment charge.

 What happens if your porting application is rejected?